Stephen Bubb: Other activities

 Bubb was a Labour Party member of Lambeth Borough Council for Clapham Town ward from 1982, serving as chief whip for the Labour group.
 When the Labour group protested against rate-capping by refusing to set a rate, Bubb was among 32 Lambeth councillors who were surcharged for causing the council a financial loss by wilful misconduct.
 This action disqualified him from being a councillor for five years from the end of March 1986.

 He spent nearly 20 years as a Youth Court Magistrate in inner London (1980-2000).
 He also acted on local health boards in South London (Guy's Hospital and St Thomas' Hospital) and set up an HIV centre there.

 Bubb was asked by the then Prime Minister, David Cameron to review choice and competition in the National Health Service as part of the pause in the passage of the NHS reform bill in 2011, promoted by Andrew Lansley.
 He presented his report to a meeting of the British Cabinet and became the first third sector leader to address a meeting of the Cabinet.

 In 2014, he was asked by the UK Government to review the progress that had been made in implementing promises made to close institutions for people with learning disabilities following the Winterbourne View abuse scandal that was exposed by Panorama.

 His recommendations were accepted by Government but a further abuse scandal in 2019 led to Bubb denouncing the failure of government and calling for new legislation and an independent commissioner for people with learning disabilities.

+Bubb has served in many non-executive roles on public bodies, including on the Honours Committee, as a Governor of St Thomas's Hospital, as Public Appointment Assessor, and as tutor for the Open University.

+He is currently the Chair of Pro Terra Sancta UK, a patron of the Muslim Charity Forum and the Honorary Secretary of the Charity Housing Alliance.

+Personal life

+Stephen Bubb has one brother, Nicholas, and two sisters, Sara and Lucy.
+In 2023 Stephen was married at Old Saint Paul's, Edinburgh, to Tony Vetters, his long-term partner since 1981.
+They live in Charlbury.

 Controversy

 Stephen Bubb came under scrutiny in August 2013 after it was reported that his 60th birthday gathering in the House of Commons had been partly financed by his own charity, ACEVO.
 Despite the charity paying him a salary in excess of £100,000, he still felt it was suitable for the charity to cover some of the costs and stated "seemed just right to celebrate my 60th with a tea party in the House of Lords on Monday!"
-A later investigation by the Charity Commission found that there had been no breach of propriety.